AP sources: O’Rourke to make multiple stops in leadoff Iowa

 - A shredded book, a passport: What 157 victims left behind VIEW

+“When they show up here, we know why.
+And it’s not for the climate,” said Dubuque County Democratic Chairman Steve Drahozal.
+“It seems to me to be indicative of someone with presidential aspirations.”

+O’Rourke, who lost a close U.S. Senate race in Texas in November to Republican incumbent Ted Cruz, had previously declined to accept invitations to visit Democrats in Iowa, New Hampshire and other early nominating states and hasn’t yet made major staffing moves in those places.

-He says he’s made a decision about seeking the presidency in 2020 and will make his plans known soon.
+He says he’s decided on 2020 but has provided no further details except that he’ll make his plans known soon.